andy-isd/ios-inapp-detection-js/README.md

 # ios-inapp-detection-js
-This script detects if your webpage was opened in Safari or In-App utilizing window.innerHeight property.
+This script detects if your webpage was opened in iOS Safari or In-App utilizing screen.height and window.innerHeight properties.

+# The problem
+There's no method to detect whether your webpage is opened in Safari or in iOS internal browser (In-App aka WebView).

+# The solution
+Implement detection algorithm based on checking window.innerHeight property, that actually represents
+    the vertical height in pixels available to you webapp.
+This height is slightly greater for In-App compared to Safari (approx. 6 to 9 px).
+    It also depends on device height, i.e. — on iPhone model.
+Knowing the height of all models we can solve the task.

 # Demo and full description
 - https://andy.isd-group.com/inapp.php